PiFast score 34sec 90ms with a Core 2 Duo E7500

 About: PiFastPiFast is a simple benchmark application designed to measure a processor's speed in performing heavy floating-point computations by calculating the value of π (pi) to millions of decimal digits.
 It works by running a fast algorithm based on the FFT (Fast Fourier Transform) to speed up calculations, and is commonly used to test the stability and performance of single-threaded CPUs.
 As PiFast only taxes a single processor core and relies entirely on the CPU's computing power and memory efficiency, the resulting times are highly sensitive to clock speed, CPU architecture, RAM latency, and system optimization.
 PiFast is popular among overclockers as a quick tool to measure performance improvements after overclocking.

-Part of the Wolfdale (Core 2 Duo) architecture, the Intel Core 2 Duo E7500 is a desktop processor released in 2009.
-It has 2 cores and 2 threads, with a clock speed of 2.93 GHz and an FSB (Front Side Bus) of 1066 MHz.
+The Intel Core 2 Duo E7500 is a desktop processor released in 2009, based on the Wolfdale architecture, which is part of Intel’s Core 2 Duo family.
+It features 2 cores and 2 threads, running at a clock speed of 2.93 GHz, and operates with a 1066 MHz Front Side Bus (FSB).

-Built with 45nm fabrication, the E7500 had a TDP of 65W, which was quite efficient for its time.
-However, since it does not support Hyper-Threading nor Turbo Boost technology, its performance is limited to single-threaded tasks.
+Manufactured using 45nm process technology, the E7500 has a TDP of 65W, which was considered energy-efficient for its time.
+However, this processor does not support Hyper-Threading or Turbo Boost, meaning its performance is limited to strictly single-threaded and basic dual-threaded applications.